Angina - when you have chest pain

 If you are lying down, sit up in bed.
 Try deep breathing to help with stress or anxiety.

-If you do not have nitroglycerin and your symptoms are not gone after resting, call 9-1-1 right away.
+If you do not have nitroglycerin and your symptoms are not gone after resting, call 911 or the local emergency number right away.

 Your health care provider may have prescribed nitroglycerin tablets or spray for severe attacks.
 Sit or lie down when you use your tablets or spray.